chrisramsay/aws-gen/README.md

 ### restore

-Should can run after the `prepare` option is used in order to reinstate the normal `Dockerfile`.
+Should be run after the `prepare` option is used in order to reinstate the normal `Dockerfile` for continuing development.
+Should be run at the beginning of a new release branch.

 ***